mfansler/python_advanced/q2_function.md

 ```

-Write this function:  given an int count of a number of apples, return a string of the form
+Write this function:

+    Given an int count of a number of apples, return a string of the
-'Number of apples: <count>', where <count> is the number passed in.
-However, if the count is 12 or more,
+    form 'Number of apples: <count>', where <count> is the number
+    passed in.
+However, if the count is 12 or more, then use the word
-then use the word     'many' instead of the actual count.
+    'many' instead of the actual count.

 >  Example code:

 ```